Tens of thousands of Hindu devotees take holy plunge in Ganges

 Devout Hindus believe bathing in the waters of the Ganges absolves people of sins, and during the Kumbh Mela brings salvation from the cycle of life and death.

+“It feels to good to bathe here,” said 44-year-old Chandubhai Govindbhai Dabhi, after emerging from the waters on Thursday.
+“Half the people are wearing masks and half are not, but we are not afraid of corona.”

-More than 22,000 people had bathed in the holy river by 0800 local time (0230 GMT), police overseeing the festival told Reuters partner ANI, a number that was expected to rise significantly throughout the day.
+More than 22,000 people had bathed in the holy river by 8 a.m.
+(0230 GMT), police overseeing the festival told Reuters partner ANI, a number that was expected to rise significantly throughout the day.

 Authorities said that more than 100 million people attended the festival in 2019, the last time it was held, a figure that most expect will be lower this year.